confluentinc/event-streaming-patterns/docs/event-storage/compacted-event-stream.md

 # Compacted Event Stream
-[Event Streams](../event-stream/event-stream.md) often represent keyed snapshots of state.
-That is, the [Events](../event/event.md) contain a primary key (identifier) and data that represents the latest snapshot of the business entity related to the Event.
-[Event Processing Applications](../event-processing/event-processing-application.md) will need to process these Events to determine the current state of the business entity, however, processing the entire Event Stream history is not practical.
+[Event Streams](../event-stream/event-stream.md) often represent keyed snapshots of state, similar to a table in a relational database.
+That is, the [Events](../event/event.md) contain a primary key (identifier) and data that represents the latest information of the business entity related to the Event, such as the latest balance per customer account.
+[Event Processing Applications](../event-processing/event-processing-application.md) will need to process these Events to determine the current state of the business entity.
+However, processing the entire Event Stream history is often not practical.

 ## Problem
 How can a (keyed) table be stored in an [Event Stream](../event-stream/event-stream.md) forever using the minimum amount of space?